Sport & Spine Rehab – Neck – Cervical Herniated Disc

 Cervical Spine (neck) conditions typically develop in the 30 to 50-year-old age group.

 Although a cervical herniated disk may originate from some sort of trauma or injury to the cervical spine, the symptoms commonly start spontaneously.

-The arm pain from a cervical herniated disc results because the herniated disc material pinches or presses on a cervical nerve, causing pain to radiate along the nerve pathway down the arm and into the fingertips.
+The arm pain from a cervical herniated disc results because the herniated disc pinches or presses on a nerve, causing pain to radiate along the nerve pathway down the arm and into the fingertips.
 Muscle weakness may also be noticed.
 Herniated discs in the neck is often related to a condition called Thoracic Outlet Syndrome.

 It is important to note that the above list comprises typical pain patterns, but they are not absolute.
 Some people are simply wired up differently than others, and therefore their symptoms are different.

 Once the pain does start to improve, it is unlikely to return, although it may take longer for the weakness and numbness/tingling to improve.
 The latest research shows that regular chiropractic adjustments prevent debilitating flare ups in people with a history of chronic back issues.